-A live projection on a white box at the Astra Gallery in the vacated Unceta weapons factory in Gernika April 26, 27, and 28. – 2007.
-The occasion being the 70th commemorations of the 1937 brutal bombings of civilians, on a monday, a market day in Gernika.
+A live projection on a white box, built to the exact specifications of the Picasso painting, at the Astra Gallery in the vacated Unceta weapons factory in Gernika April 26, 27, and 28. – 2007.
+The occasion being the 70th year commemoration of the 1937 brutal bombings of civilians, on a monday, a market day in Gernika.

-My focus was on the universal feeling of helplessness towards seemingly random, brutal, external, forces taking control of our life.
+My focus was on the universal feeling of helplessness towards seemingly random, brutal, external, forces taking control over unshielded, innocent, life.
 Forces that, without discretion or regard to how a life is lived, take it away.

 Related to events of today; it could be a tsunami, as well as unjustified war or a terror bombing.
 Man-made politically/economically motivated forces from countries or corporations.
 Decisions made far away, outside the influence or realm of the people that it affects.

 I performed the projection of the IR (infra-red light spectre) time-lapse images and 4-channel sound with a MIDI-controller and different software.
 With a head microphone, live sound over prepared sound-loops sampled from my three visits to Gernika and in front of the Picasso painting with the anglified title “Guernica” at the Reina Sofia in Madrid.
 The first place this painting was exhibited, after the World Expo in Paris, was at the Kunstnernes Hus in Oslo, my home town (Dec.
 1937).